5mooth0perator/5mooth.github.io/README.md

 #### 5. Community

 The Robinhood community is very welcoming to all users and developers.
 You won't get shouted at when things break, and we welcome critiques of our work.
-Please join us in our Telegram Chat.
+Please join us in our [Telegram Chat](https://t.me/joinchat/DqnU2RIxEDlVlxLdLFrn7g).

-#### 6. Support

-We are growing a community of developers and testers in our GitHub meta-forum.
-You can help by testing software and submitting bug reports, or even just cheering us on from the sidelines.

 ### The story